andytlr/ollie-talking-shit/README.md

 The RSS feed code is lifted from [Adam Wilcox](http://www.adamwilcox.org/2013/01/17/from-the-pub/).

-People can subscribe to the RSS feed in most podcast apps except iTunes.
-All the required metadata for Apple should be in the feed if you want to submit the podcast to Apple too.
+People can subscribe to the RSS feed in any podcast app including iTunes but you'll need to [submit it to Apple](https://buy.itunes.apple.com/WebObjects/MZFinance.woa/wa/publishPodcast) if you want it listed in the iTunes Store Podcast Directory.
+All the extra metadata required by Apple should be in the feed.

 ### Basic Setup